Arbousier/letstakeawalk/README.md

 -- *slide 12*
 http://www.flickr.com/photos/stuckincustoms/3376506512 by stuck in customs

-Having read and written my thoughts were cleared, I became less stressed and pre-occupied.
-I started to inserts walks and other musings in between work sessions to avoid becoming fixed on some problems.
+Having read and written, my thoughts were cleared, I became less stressed and pre-occupied.
+Yet sometimes it would no be enough to avoid focusing on a problem for too long.
+So I started to inserts walks and other musings in between work sessions to avoid becoming fixed on some problems.

+Turns out that most of the time I would find the solution to my problem while walking or when I came back to the laptop.

 This process is quite known in fact.
 Probably referred to as the Eureka moment.
 By switching to a totally different context, the brain relaxes, re-orders some things and EUREKA !

-Walks, readings, or simple coffee breaks helps to relax along the day.
-Pomodoro technique gives a nice format to handle work and relaxing sessions.
+I used the Pomodoro technique to have a simple format to handle work and relaxing sessions.

-Relaxing is important to avoid chronic stress.
-Chronic stress is a killer : it scars tissues and damages the heart, it is also one of the prime suspect for several diseases of our era.

 ## Making it count